 Canned pumpkin is usually available in grocery stores during the holiday season, but it may contain a significant amount of sugar or other spices.
 Making your own puree, without any unnecessary additives, is a great base for other pumpkin recipes.

-- Take a small pumpkin (about 8 inches) and cut off the top stem.
+- Take a small pumpkin (about eight inches), and cut off the top stem.

 - Slice it into quarters.

-An 8-inch pumpkin will make about 2 cups of puree.
-Save the puree for up to a week in the refrigerator to add to other recipes.
+An eight-inch pumpkin will make about two cups of puree.
+Save the puree for up to a week in the refrigerator to add to other pumpkin recipes.

 Top 40 Pumpkin Recipes